Stay Safe in Paris: Top 8 Scams to Watch Out For

 Drivers have a knack for charging sky-high rates for short jaunts, and some tours might leave you feeling ripped off.
 The charm of these little vehicles fades quickly when you realize you’ve been taken for a ride—literally.

-So, here’s my tip: Negotiate that fare, as if your vacation depends on it.
+So, here’s my tip: Negotiate that fare.
 Make sure the price is for the whole group, not per person.
 Maybe even whip out your phone, type in the total, and get them to agree.

 Beware of fake petitions and charities in Paris - Travel Bliss